tylermystery/builder/spec_sheet.md

 Code Readability: ✅ Completed (Constants)
 Incomplete Features:
 ❌ Session dropdown lacks an event listener to load selected sessions.
-❌ Autosave functionality is not implemented, despite an autosave toggle in the UI.
+❌ Autosave functionality is not implemented, despite an autosave toggle with a disclaimer tooltip.

 Security: ❌ Incomplete (Hardcoded Airtable token in client-side code, bypassing serverless proxy)